Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Watts provide us with insight into the potency and energy appetite of devices.
 Essentially, the higher the wattage, the swifter the device consumes or generates energy.
 Think of it as the speedometer for electricity, helping us gauge how power-hungry or powerful an electrical device is.

 Generally, costs for string inverter systems are calculated at about a dollar per watt.
-They are a cheaper up-front cost than a microinverter system.
+If the system is small, they are a cheaper up-front cost than microinverters.

 It depends.